nacho4d/Accordion/README.markdown

 # README

 Accordion is a small project for iOS that implements file navigation using accordions.
-Accordion aims to be a persistent layer between your TableView and your files on disk.
-And hopefully become an alternative to UINavigationController for files.
-Assuring its consistency bringing full customization, editing (creation and deletion of files) and sorting (when viewing files) capabilities and in future versions I will implement arrangement of these.
-I am still busy writing code ;)
+Accordion aims to be a persistent layer between your TableView and your files on the storage and hopefully become an alternative to tipical drill-down navigation (like UINavigationController) for files.

 Accordion is under MIT Licence so if you find it helpfull just use it :D